alexconst/alexconst.github.io/_drafts/ansible.md

 - unable to connect to machine
-- ERROR: SSH encountered an unknown error during the connection.
+ERROR: SSH encountered an unknown error during the connection.
 We recommend you re-run the command using -vvvv, which will enable SSH debugging output to help diagnose the issue
-- TROUBLESHOOTING: the recommendation is valid
+TROUBLESHOOTING: the recommendation is valid
-- SOLUTION: if the problem is related to `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED` then (assuming you understand the cause of the problem) remove the key with `ssh-keygen -R $node` and try again.
+SOLUTION: if the problem is related to `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED` then (assuming you understand the cause of the problem) remove the key with `ssh-keygen -R $node` and try again.

+- unable to run `ansible-inv-ec2 --list` (or `ec2.py --list`)
+ERROR: `ERROR: "Forbidden", while: getting RDS instances%` or `ERROR: "Forbidden", while: getting ElastiCache clusters%`
+PROBLEM: the AWS credentials you're using do not have access to AWS RDS and/or ElastiCache
+SOLUTION: edit your Ansible `ec2.ini` to have `rds = False` and/or `elasticache = False`

+# Footnotes